 Results

-Five efficiency curves were produced from the output of the F8 tallies, and the results are shown in Figures 3 through 7.
-Due to a potential error in the experimental data provided, the Cr-51, 320 keV efficiency was neglected, and only 11 energies were plotted.
-Figure 3 displays the experimental and MCNP absolute efficiencies for source position 1, where the average relative difference was 52%, and the minimum relative difference was 2%.
-The experimental and MCNP results match up fairly well for energies above 159 keV, but the lower energies have 100% relative differences or higher.
+Five efficiency curves were produced from the output of the F8 tallies and the results are shown in Figures 3 through 7.
+Due to a potential error in the experimental data provided the Cr-51, 320 keV efficiency, was neglected and only 11 energies were plotted.
+Figure 3 displays the experimental and MCNP absolute efficiencies for source position 1 where the average relative difference was 52%, and the minimum relative difference was 2%.
+The experimental and MCNP results match up fairly well for energies above 159 keV, but the lower energies have 100% , or more, relative differences.